onap/usecase-ui/docs/platform/administration.rst

 Administration
 --------------

-It is not hard to manage Usecase-UI becasue it's been dockerized and split into two dockers.
+It is not hard to manage Usecase-UI because it's been dockerized and split into two dockers.
 One is for UI and the other for Server.

 Processes / Dockers
 ^^^^^^^^^^^^^^^^^^^